Code-Institute-Submissions/premierleague/README.md

 **Things to consider:**

 This dashboard relies on many tools and technologies for it to function properly.
 A large proportion of these have been configured in such a way that you would not be required to make any additional changes to the files for these to work.
-However, there are some aspects you will need to be taken into consideration if you choose to make changes to the dashboard.
+However, there are some aspects you will need to be take into consideration when choosing to make changes to the dashboard.

 **Prerequisites:**
 ```